 but this threw up an error with a very vague error message but I was certain that this was my name.

-after carefully scanning the page to see if there was anything I’d missed and opening their FAQ page in a separate tab.
+after carefully scanning the page to see if there was anything I’d missed and opened their FAQ page in a separate tab.
 I was still unsure where I was going wrong.

-I entered my name with a few other permutations; capitalisating my name in case that was the issue.
+I entered my name with a few other permutations; capitalisation my name in case that was the issue.
 Then I thought “let me add my middle name?”

-Now to try and check-in for the person I was flying with. they had a double barrelled last name. but I had learnt my lesson now, checking in for them should be a lot quicker.
+Now to try and check-in for the person I was flying with. they had a double-barrelled last name. but I had learnt my lesson now, checking in for them should be much quicker.

 Gabrielle carmen thomas-carmichael